remydagostino/elm-template/README.md

 great but I want to be careful not to duplicate the efforts of the elm-reactor folks.
 - Integration with continuous delivery and automated testing frameworks
+- Better testing.
+At least a nicer web test runner, preferably a test runner that runs in the console and watches files.

 Disclaimer